silverbulletmd/silverbullet/website/🔌 KaTeX.md

 deno task watch
 ```

-Then, load the locally built plug and add it to your `PLUGS` note with an absolute path, for instance:
+Then, load the locally built plug, add it to your `PLUGS` note with an absolute path, for instance:

 ```
 - file:/Users/you/path/to/katex.plug.json